NGC2240 Position and Visibility Tonight

 Where is NGC2240 right now?

 NGC2240 is located in the constellation Auriga.
-At the current time, it is below the horizon and not visible from your location.
+Although it is currently above the horizon at an altitude of 80 degrees, NGC2240 is not visible because it is daytime.

 NGC2240 Rise and Set Timetable